 Kalasan temple lies in Kalibening village, Tirtamani, Sleman, Yogyakarta.
-In Kalasan inscription says, that the temple is also called Kalibening, caused of according to the name of the village where the temple located.
-Not far from Kalasan there is another temple, which named Sari temple.
+In Kalasan inscription said, that the temple is also called Kalibening, caused of the temple lies in Kalibening village.
+Not far from Kalasan, there is another temple with named Sari temple.
 Both temples are similar beauty and subtlety sculpture building.
-Another distinctive feature observed in the second temple was used to coat vajralepa ornaments and reliefs on the exterior walls.
+Another distinctive feature observed in the second temple was used to coat Vajralepa ornaments and reliefs on the exterior walls.

-Generally, temple built by the king in his time for various purposes of worship, a residence for monks, royal centre where operations or religious teaching.
+Generally, the temple built by the king in his time for various purposes of worship, residence for monks, royal centre where operations or religious teaching.
 The information about Kalasan loaded inscription written in 778 AD.
 The inscription is written in Sanskrit and use letters of Pranagari.
-In Kalasan temple inscription explained that, religious advisors have suggested that Syailendra dynasty Maharaja Tejapurnama Panangkarana sacred building to worship Goddess Tara and a monastery for Buddhist monks.
+In Kalasan temple inscription explained, that religious advisor has suggested that Syailendra dynasty Maharaja Tejapurnama Panangkarana sacred building to worship Goddess Tara and a monastery for Buddhist monks.
 According to King Balitung's inscription, Tejapurnama Panangkarana Rakai Panangkaran is none other than the son of King Sanjaya of the Hindu Kingdom of Mataram.